t-wy/discord_bot_public/README.md

 - `ja`: `ja` → remain unchanged
 - `en-US`: `en_US` → `en` → remain unchanged
 - `zh-TW`: `zh_TW` → `zh` → remain unchanged

-Null (`\0`) is sometimes used as a fallback match that prevents the translator from checking the next available locale.
-It is used when certain entries do not need to be translated if not specified.

 All languages supported by Discord are listed below [Link](https://discord.com/developers/docs/reference#locales):